SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 and A2 is the quadratic heat loss coefficient.
 Values for Eta 0, A1 and A2 are collector specific values and can be found in data sheets.
 These values are measured and calculated according to DIN EN ISO 9806.
-The parameters C1 and C2 for concentrated solar power are as well collector specific values.
-An exemplary  set of values is give in the documentation on how to use the scenario file.
+The parameters C1 and C2 for concentrated solar power are collector specific values as well.
+An exemplary  set of values is given in the documentation on how to use the `scenario file <https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/manual/ScenarioSpreadsheet.html#concentrated-solar-power>`_.

 The solar irradiance is given in W/sqm.
 Therefore the collector's heat output is given in this unit as well.
 The investment object has to